Why photo agencies pulled Kate Middleton’s mothers day photo

 AP

-AP issued an immediate ‘kill notification’ on the picture, notifying that it was being pulled from their service.
+AP issued an immediate “kill notification” on the picture, notifying customers that it was being pulled from their service.

 “At closer inspection it appears that the source has manipulated the image,” the AP said in its advisory.
 “No replacement photo will be sent.”